-Just outside Las Vegas, towards the California border, just past the Seven Magic Mountains display is a little old mining town, rich in Las Vegas history.
+Just outside of Las Vegas, towards the California border, just past the Seven Magic Mountains display is a little old mining town, rich in Las Vegas history.
 The main focus of the town and its tourism draw is its haunted saloon.
 The Pioneer Saloon.
 Noel Sheckles purchased the Pioneer Saloon in December of 2006, after beating out 6 other interested parties for the honor of saying he is the Saloon Keeper and keeper of the spirits.

 The town of Goodsprings is not much of a town anymore.
 It was the hub of activity for this part of Nevada one hundred years ago and the Pioneer Saloon was where the action was (other than in the neighboring Brothel!)
-The general store was a mail order building from the Sears and Roebuck catalog.
+The general store was a mail-order building from the Sears and Roebuck catalog.
 One of the last remaining such structures.
 The Sear catalog would be equal to today’s Amazon.
 You could buy just about anything in that catalog and have it shipped to you.

 Seven Magic Mountains and the town of Jean are the nearby landmarks if you are looking to go there.
-Check out the Saloon, do a walking tour and maybe even a little ghost hunting or star gazing.
+Check out the Saloon, do a walking tour, and maybe even a little ghost hunting or star gazing.

 Editors Note: During the recording of Noel Sickels talking, I had a camera failure and lost some of the storyline as well as the actual interview.
 My apologies to all concerned.

 - Podcast: 244 Talking About the Pioneer Saloon